Roger-Federer-Foundation/rff-natural-playgrounds/book/text/0-4-introduction.md

 >
 > **Children’s Act No. 38 of 2005**
 >
-> *   Recognises play as a right and requires that “all proceedings, actions or decisions in a matter concerning a child recognise a child’s need for development and to engage in play and other recreational activities appropriate to the child’s age.”
+> *   Recognises play as a right and requires that ‘all proceedings, actions or decisions in a matter concerning a child recognise a child’s need for development and to engage in play and other recreational activities appropriate to the child’s age.’
 >
 > **Regulations to the Children’s Act:**
 >